How Do You Get to Essex County Airport from Manhattan?

 Century Air is the right choice if you want a structured Part 141 program with clear stage checks and milestones.
 It's especially strong for veterans using GI Bill benefits (Part 141 is required for VA funding) and international students on M-1 visas (Part 141 SEVP approval is required for visa holders).
 If you're serious about an airline career and want the NJ-based alternative to Long Island schools, Century Air is the top choice.

-Air Fleet Training Systems operates the youngest Cessna fleet in the US Northeast and is the sole certified Cessna Pilot Center in the area.
-They offer both Part 61 and Part 141 training paths, giving students flexibility to switch if needed.
-Their fleet is heavily weighted toward Garmin G1000 glass cockpit aircraft.
+Air Fleet Training Systems operates the youngest Cessna fleet in the US Northeast and is the sole certified Cessna Pilot Center in the New York metro area.
+They offer both Part 61 and Part 141 training paths, giving students the flexibility to start under Part 61's flexible scheduling and switch to Part 141's structured curriculum if they decide to pursue VA benefits or an accelerated timeline.
+Their fleet of 12 aircraft is heavily weighted toward Garmin G1000 glass cockpit Cessna 172S models, with a Cessna 182T Skylane available for high-performance endorsements.
+Air Fleet also operates a Redbird FMX full-motion simulator and Redbird TD training devices on-site, allowing students to log AATD time without leaving the airport.
+Their in-house maintenance facility means fewer aircraft-down cancellations compared to schools that rely on off-field mechanics.

 What They Offer